data54/BannerlordMods/SortParty/ReadMe.txt

-﻿The mod executes whenever the party screen is opened, no user interaction required past installing it unless you want to change the sort order.
+﻿The Sort executes whenever the party screen is opened, no user interaction required past installing it unless you want to change the sort order.

 In order to avoid overwriting user changes during updates the config file won't exist until after the module is loaded for the first time

 Config file located at:
-(steam install location)\Modules\SortParty\ModuleData\SortPartySettings.xml
+(steam install location)\Modules\PartyManager\ModuleData\PartyManager.xml

 ---------------Sort Types-----------------------------
 The following are available sort options for the config SortOrder node, all will have companions at the top: